 Common lockable guard on the vertical tank ladder welded to the tank.

+A rescuer ascended the ladder from below the victim, and placed himself at the victim.
+The rescuer’s arms were on the ladder but under the arms of the victim, thereby helping support the victim’s weight and serving to keep the victim parallel to the ladder and cage during the rope-assisted ladder assist.
+Likewise, during descent, the victim’s legs straddled the rescuer’s legs.
+Therefore, at any given time, the victim was supported during descent at four places: on the rescuer’s leg (thigh position), under both arms, and at the lowering rope attached to the victim at chest level.
+As the rescuer and victim approach the ground, rescuers assist by receiving the victim into their arms for proper patient packaging and transport away from the tank.
 Were there other ways to accomplish this rescue?
 Of course; there are usually several viable and efficient methods to perform a rescue.
-They could have raised the victim to the top of the tank and performed a lower outside of the safety cage.
+They could have raised the victim to the top of the tank and then perform a lower outside of the safety cage.
 However, a rescuer would still have been needed to free the victim’s legs from the cage structure, and then to ascend with the victim during the raise to keep the victim’s arms, legs and head from becoming entangled in the safety cage.
 But consider this: why perform a raise of the victim the rest of the way up to the top of the tank, only to have to package the patient atop the tank for a complete lower back to the ground?